sail-sg/FDM/README.md

     --ref=fid-refs/cifar10-32x32.npz
 ```

 Note that the generated images should be evaluated against the same reference dataset that the model was originally trained on.
 Please ensure to replace the `--ref` option with the correct one (*e.g.*, `fid-refs/ffhq-64x64.npz` or `fid-refs/afhqv2-64x64.npz`) to obtain the right FID score.
+Addtionally, you can use `--solver=dpm` option to generate images with DPM-Solver++.